AI-Core/ExampleDocumentation/README.md

 # Football Match Outcome Prediction

 In this project, I'm implementing a data science pipeline seeking to predict the outcome of football matches.
-This uses:
+In addition to standard Python commands, this uses:
-- the pandas libary for data wrangling and cleaning, including Levenshtein Distance textual comparisons via FuzzyWuzzy
+- The pandas libary for data wrangling and cleaning
+- Levenshtein Distance textual comparisons via FuzzyWuzzy
-- exploratory data analysis and visualisation via plotly
+- Exploratory data analysis and visualisation via plotly
 - **to be updated as the project progress**

 ## Milestone 1 - EDA and Data Cleaning